logo

 2 min read

-Dairy farmers, particularly in southern South Island, are seeking innovative off-paddock wintering options as an alternative to forage crop grazing.
-The mission is to find alternative 'super loafing surfaces' for cows that are both comfortable and cost-effective and can be incorporated into existing wintering infrastructure designs.
-Surfaces like rubber matting, pour-in-place surfaces, and loose fill bedding are under consideration.
-After intensive testing in different conditions and based on farmer feedback, a concept design has been finalised.
-This initiative is a joint effort between southern farmers, DairyNZ, and the Ministry for Primary Industries.
+Dairy farmers, particularly in the southern South Island, are seeking innovative off-paddock wintering options as an alternative to forage crop grazing.
+A team have been researching alternative loafing surfaces for cows that are both comfortable and cost-effective and can be incorporated into existing wintering infrastructure designs.
+Surfaces like rubber matting, pour-in-place surfaces, and loose fill bedding have been studied.
+This initiative is a joint effort between southern farmers, DairyNZ, the Ministry for Primary Industries and the Southern Dairy Hub.

 Off-paddock Wintering Facilities and Systems for Southern Dairying aims to investigate off-paddock wintering alternatives to forage crop grazing that are affordable to establish and operate and provide an innovative, sustainable solution to cow welfare, working conditions and environmental impacts.

-The investigations to date have included identifying and testing new 'super loafing surfaces' that support cow comfort and are practical to include.
+The investigations to date have included identifying and testing new alternative loafing surfaces that support cow comfort and are practical to use.

-The surface options that fit this category included:
+The surface options that fit this category include:

 • Rubber matting